brookseakate/actionist-api/README.md

 For more information about API resources and parameters, see the [Actionist ERD](ERD_Actionist_API.pdf).

 # License
-This project is released open source under the [MIT License](https://github.com/brookseakate/actionist-api/blob/master/LICENSE.txt)
+This project is released as open source under the [MIT License](https://github.com/brookseakate/actionist-api/blob/master/LICENSE.txt).

 # Links
 - [Ada Developers Academy Website](http://adadevelopersacademy.org/)